Boganabi/Boganabi/README.md

 - 👋 Hi, I’m @Boganabi
 - 👀 I’m interested in developing software for various purposes!
 I like to work in software development in general, so I'm always open to options!
-- 🌱 I’m currently learning about web development!
+- 🌱 I’m currently learning about different machine learning models!
 - 💞️ I’m looking to collaborate on anything!
 I love the process of software development.
 - 📫 You can reach me on Linkedin or email!